 If your pet seems unwell please inform us at the time of admission.

 Surgical patients are admitted to the practice between 8:30am and 9:30am on the day of the surgery.
 Please allow 15 minutes for the admission procedure when you arrive.
 We will schedule a time for admission to ensure your wait time is kept to a minimum.
 We can also admit your pet the night before their procedure if you need to be at work early.

 Your admission appointment will be with a nurse or veterinarian, at which time they will go through the procedure with you, and you will sign the surgical admission consent form.

 Please do not bring pet bedding with you.
 We have special bedding and heated cages to ensure your pet will be warm and comfortable.
 Ask us for a guided tour of the facility at admission if you wish.

 Be sure to leave a contact phone number where you can be reached during the day so we can give you a call when your pet is out of recovery and to confirm the discharge appointment.

 During admission, the veterinarian or nurse will talk to you about pre-anaesthetic blood testing.

-To ensure your pet can properly process and eliminate an anaesthetic, we run tests to confirm that your pet’s organs are functioning properly and to find hidden health conditions that could put your pet at risk.
+To ensure your pet can properly process and eliminate an anaesthetic, we run tests to confirm that your pet’s liver and kidneys are functioning properly and to find hidden health conditions that could put your pet at risk.
 This is always recommended, regardless of an animal’s age, but especially so for pets over 7 years of age.